plowsai/teenage-agi/README.md

 # TeenageAGI

-A Python package for creating and interacting with simulated teenage artificial general intelligence agents.
+A Python package inspired by BabyAGI(babyagi.org).

 ## Installation